0xAX/linux-insides/CONTRIBUTING.md

 5. Don't forget to add yourself in `contributors.md`.

-6. Commit and push your changes, then make a pull request from Github.
+6. Commit and push your changes, then make a pull request from GitHub.

 **IMPORTANT**